 Engineered stones like Caesarstone have many outstanding qualities and are an excellent choice for kitchen worktops.
 However, they do differ from natural stones in key ways, so the answer to the question ‘which is best?’ is always going to be ‘it depends!’
-Read on to find out how the two stones differ.
+Read on to find out the pros and cons of Caesarstone vs Granite.
 If you need more help making the right choice for your project, please contact us directly.

-What’s the difference between Caesarstone and granite?
+What’s the Difference Between Caesarstone and Granite?

-Although Caesarstone is 93% quartz, it also contains some resins, dyes and bonding agents which hold the quartz particles together.
+Although Caesarstone is 93% quartz, it also contains some resins, dyes and bonding agents.
+This is what holds the quartz particles together.
 Granite is formed in the earth’s crust over thousands of years and hewn out in lumps from quarries then cut to size.

-Colour choice and consistency
+Colour Choice and Consistency

-As a natural stone, granite is available in exactly and only the colours that nature allows.
-There are far more shades of granite than most people imagine as minerals in the rock can dye it red, green, or even a subtle purple during its formation.
-Caesarstone is a manufactured stone product, which means that its colour selection is limited only by imagination and market desire – new colours and textures are brought out every year.
+As a natural stone, granite slabs are available in exactly and only the colours that nature allows.
+There are far more shades of granite countertops available than most people imagine as minerals in the rock can dye it red, green, or even a subtle purple during its formation.
+Caesarstone is a manufactured stone product, which means that its colour selection is limited.
+New colours and textures are brought out every year.

 This means that the two are pretty much on par in terms of health and hygiene: both are suitable for food preparation and neither will absorb liquids, smells or food particles.
-Both are easy to clean as spills and dirt can be wiped off with a cloth and a gentle cleaner.
+Both stone countertop materials are easy to clean as spills and dirt can be wiped off with a cloth and a gentle cleaner.

-Durability and longevity
+Durability and Longevity

-However, what has become clear is that Caesarstone is truly as tough as rock and both substances are incredibly hard to scratch, chip, stain or break.
+However, what has become clear is that Caesarstone is truly as tough as rock being stain resistant as both substances are incredibly hard to chip, stain, scratch, and hard to break.
 While we don’t have solid evidence, it does seem likely that you (or perhaps your grandkids) will get bored of your Caesarstone or granite long before either wears out.